Shipco Masters

-The Shipco Masters promoted by Simon's Golf Club is a men's professional golf tournament for players aged 50 and above which is part of the European Senior Tour.
+The Shipco Masters was a men's professional golf tournament for players aged 50 and above which is part of the European Senior Tour.
 It was first held in June 2018 at Simon's Golf Club, Kvistgård, Denmark.
 It was the first European Senior Event to be held in Denmark since the 2007 Scandinavian Senior Open.
 The inaugural event was won by Colin Montgomerie.

 The 2018 field included Laura Davies, who became the first woman to play in a European Senior Tour event.
 Davies was 8-over-par after 16 holes of her opening round but played the remaining 38 holes in level par to finish tied for 44th in the field of 60.